Sierra Leone declares emergency as Ebola death toll hits 729

 Koroma said he would discuss ways to combat the epidemic with the leaders of Liberia and Guinea at Friday's meeting.

-The jump in the number of cases and the death toll has raised international concern and placed poor health facilities in the region under strain.
+The jump in the number of cases and death toll has raised international concern and place poor health facilities in the region under strain.

-The United States was providing material and technical support to Guinea, Sierra Leone and Liberia, said the senior U.S. diplomat for Africa, Linda Thomas-Greenfield.
+The United States was providing material and technical support to Guinea, Sierra Leone and Liberia, the senior U.S. diplomat for Africa, Linda Thomas-Greenfield said.

 African officials will discuss further assistance at a meeting in Washington next week, she said.

-The U.S. Centres for Disease Control and Prevention on Thursday issued a travel advisory against non-essential travel to Guinea, Liberia and Sierra Leone in an effort to curb the spread of the Ebola outbreak.
+The U.S. Centers for Disease Control and Prevention on Thursday issued a travel advisory against non-essential travel to Guinea, Liberia and Sierra Leone in an effort to curb the spread of the ebola outbreak.

 CDC Director Thomas Frieden said the agency will send an additional 50 health experts to help efforts to control it.